-The CBOE individual equity put/call ratio moved in November to territory normally identified as neutral.
-The S&P 100 put/call ratio remained in neutral territory.
+The CBOE individual equity put/call ratio moved around the border with territory normally identified as bullish.
+The S&P 100 put/call ratio stayed in neutral territory during the last two months.

 Sector Performance

 Figure 7 compares the performance of the various economic sectors within the S&P 500 as well as other international and style indices.